 The result is a furious and winking reckoning with a society that doesn’t seem to have become any smarter after the Enlightenment.
 Under fire is a (high) culture that instead of artistic creation has only its commodity value in mind and a world that systematically destroys its natural habitat.
 Thus Beethoven, the maestro, and the young woman engage in a verbal battle about what it means to recognize man in man.

-The award-winning author Moritz Rinke, director Mathias Schönsee and the transcultural Trickster Orchestra weave humorous drama with Beethoven’s musical cosmos – and in doing so challenge Western White European music history in an unheard-of way.
+The award-winning author Moritz Rinke, director Mathias Schönsee and the transcultural Trickster Orchestra interweave humorous drama with the musical cosmos of Beethoven – challenging Western-White-European music history in an un-heard-of way.

-With: Maya Alban-Zapata, Hansa Czypionka, Christian Kerepeszki, Cymin Samawatie and the musicians of Trickster Orchestra Naoko Kikuchi, Sabrina Ma, Niko Meinhold, Ralf Schwarz, Cymin Samawatie, Milian Vogel, Wu Wei
+Maya Alban-Zapata, Hansa Czypionka, Christian Kerepeszki, Cymin Samawatie and the Trickster Orchestra members Naoko Kikuchi, Sabrina Ma, Niko Meinhold, Ralf Schwarz, Cymin Samawatie, Milian Vogel, Wu Wei

 A project within